alexgorbatchev/storybook-parameters/README.md

 # Strongly Typed Parameters for Storybook

-This module only exports TypeScript typings to assist with making [Storybook](https://storybook.js.org/)'s `Parameters` strongly typed.
+This module only exports TypeScript typings to assist with making [Storybook](https://storybook.js.org/)'s `Meta.parameters` strongly typed.
 Requires Storybook v8.

 Why is this useful?
 For large projects that connect a number of global addons which expect own set of properties, it's very helpful to thave these properties to be strongly typed.